 Among the research methods of this article, it is necessary to highlight general theoretical and special legal methods of scientific knowledge, the combination of which substantiates the chosen topic of research.
 According to the defined goals and objectives, the work uses a set of research methods of modern epistemology.
 Using the methods of synthesis and theoretical analysis, studies of scientific works on the commission of ecocide in the context of an armed conflict and the formation of individual forensic recommendations for the investigation were conducted.
 Historical and legal - to establish trends and development of individual provisions of legal regulation on ecocide in the context of an armed conflict.
-Functional - to study the mechanism of committing ecocide in the context of an armed conflict.
-The analytical method was used in the study and development of the necessary national and international regulatory framework.
+Functional - to study the mechanism of committing ecocide in the study and development of the necessary national and international regulatory framework.